 The virus that causes Covid-19 is very contagious.
 By agreeing to participate in this study, you are agreeing to stay in the unit for a minimum of 14-17 days after you are admitted to prevent spreading infection to others.
 You may be discharged earlier after 14 days if you are not infected or later if you are still infectious.
 You will be tested for the presence of the SARS-CoV-2 virus on a daily basis whilst in the quarantine unit.
-To minimise infection spread it is important that while you are on the unit, you remain in your room.
+To minimise Page 29 of 37 COV-CHIMO2 PIS v3.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARSinfection spread it is important that while you are on the unit, you remain in your room.
 For their safety you are not allowed to have any visitors, but friends and relatives may leave things for you at the quarantine unit and there will be free WIFI to allow communication with friends and family.
 You are not allowed to send materials out, such as mail or packages, whilst you are in the quarantine unit.